binaryage/chromex/readme.md

 Also note how we passed extra arguments for .addListener call.
 This was discussed in the previous section.

 Advanced tip: similarly you can replace some other configurable functions in the config object.
 For example you can change the way how callbacks are turned into core.async channels.
-Theoretically you could replace it with some other mechanism.
+Theoretically you could replace it with some other mechanism (e.g. with js promises).

 ### Projects using Chromex